ncbi/gaptools/GaPTools.md

     * File Formats are consistent with dbGaP submission guide with regard to
         * Required columns
         * Illegal characters
+    * Input file concordance check with datasets and data dictionary files
+        * Column headers in dataset are listed in data dictionary
+        * Data dictionary files have descriptions of all variables
 * Subject and Sample ID checks
     * Subject IDs from SSM are present in SC file.
     * Pedigree file IDs (Subject Mother and Father columns) are present in SC file.
     * Sample IDs listed in genotype files (PLINK or .VCF) are present in in SSM file.
+* Phenotype and Sample Attribute Checks
+    * Subject IDs in Phenotype datasets are a subset of the Subject IDs in Subject Consent file
+    * Sample IDs in Sample Attribute datasets are a subset of the Sample IDs in Subject Sample Mapping file
 * Pedigree file
     * Subjects listed as Twins have same Mother and Father.
     * Mother IDs are female and Father IDss are male in pedigree file.